jj30/ChessPGNHelper/readme.md

 You can copy a game to the clipboard to email, or to export to another application.

-To install the application, click:
+To install the application (you must allow third-party sources in your security settings), click:

 https://github.com/jj30/ChessPGNHelper/raw/master/app/app-release.apk